Elizabeth Thompson1

 M, #20429, b.
 25 August 1815, d.
 13 August 1874

 Lt.-Gen. Hon.
 Sir James Lindsay was born on 25 August 1815.1 He was the son of James Lindsay, 24th Earl of Crawford and Hon.
-Maria Margaret Francis Pennington.1 He married Lady Sarah Elizabeth Savile, daughter of John Savile, 3rd Earl of Mexborough of Lifford and Anne Yorke, on 6 November 1845.1 He died on 13 August 1874 at age 58.1
+Maria Margaret Francis Pennington.1 He married Lady Sarah Elizabeth Savile, daughter of John Savile, 3rd Earl of Mexborough of Lifford and Lady Anne Yorke, on 6 November 1845.1 He died on 13 August 1874 at age 58.1

-Lt.-Gen. Hon.
-Sir James Lindsay held the office of Member of Parliament (M.P.) for Wigan, for 19 years.1 He was Military Secretary HQ to the Field Marshal HRH The Duke of Cambridge.1 He was Colonel of the 3rd Buffs.1 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.).2 He asl had two sons and another daughter.1
+He held the office of Member of Parliament (M.P.) for Wigan, for 19 years.1 He was Colonel of the 3rd Buffs.1 He was Military Secretary HQ to the Field Marshal HRH The Duke of Cambridge.1 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.)2

 Children of Lt.-Gen. Hon.
 Sir James Lindsay and Lady Sarah Elizabeth Savile